jmcnally17/pacman-old/README.md

 - Add appropriate audio files to the game
 - Add buttons to the page for mobile users who don't have arrow keys to move
 - (Optional) Switch from MongoDB to PostgreSQL to gain experience using a SQL database with JS and React

-## Issues

-There are two minor bugs with the app:

-- The ghosts can flicker when their sprites change due to them changing direction.
-This bug is much more prevalent in the live version on Heroku and is a lot less noticeable when running locally
-- When the game ends, sometimes the players score does not immediately appear on the leaderboard even though it is saved to the database.
-This may be due to the POST request to save the score slightly lagging and not completing before the scores are pulled from the database onto the leaderboard

 ## Create React App and Express Application Generator